1995parham-learning/django101/README.md

 python manage.py startapp blog
 ```

-please note that you need to write down the applications in `/django101/settings.py`
+Please note that you need to write down the applications in `/django101/settings.py`
 under the variable named `INSTALLED_APPS`.

 ## How to run?